Personal information is recorded information or opinion, whether true or not, about an identifiable individual.

 Personal information typically includes, but is not limited to the following:

-Under the Privacy and Data Protection Act 2014, Council is required to set out in a document clearly expressed policies on its management of personal information.
-Council’s Privacy and Data Protection Policy is available above in the download section of this page.
+Under the Privacy and Data Protection Act 2014, Council is required to set out clearly expressed policies on its management of personal information: you can access Council’s Privacy and Data Protection Policy here.

-We collect information that you provide via the Engage City of Whittlesea feedback tools.
+We will also collect information that you provide via the Engage City of Whittlesea feedback tools.
 This includes:

 We will only use the personal information you provide for the purposes for which it was collected and any other reasonable secondary purpose.
 The information we collect may also be used for our own planning and research purposes to improve our services to the community.
 We will not disclose your personal information to third parties unless disclosure is required by law.

 We will also protect the quality and integrity of your personal information and will use appropriate technologies and security methods to securely store the information collected to prevent unauthorised access and improper use of the information.

 We will only collect personal information from you with your prior knowledge and consent.
 You can access and browse our website without disclosing personal information.